• Skip to main content

 10 Free Things to Do in London

 No matter your budget, traveling can get expensive.
 London is one of the most expensive cities in the world.
 Dining out, hotels, and essential attractions can wreak havoc on travel expenses.
-One way to save money is to integrate some free things to do in London into your schedule.
+One way to save money is to integrate some free activities into your schedule.
+We’ve curated a list of great free things to do in London.

 10. The National Portrait Gallery